 Click Start and search for run programs.

 - Click on Run programs made for previous versions of Windows from the search results.

 - Click the Next button to run the Program Compatibility Troubleshooter and scan potential compatibility issues with your apps.
 Once the diagnosis is complete, you’ll see a list of apps you’re having trouble with.

 - Look for Roblox from the list, click on it and then hit the Next button.

 - Choose the troubleshooting option you want to use.
 You can either use the recommended compatibility settings or choose the compatibility settings yourself based on your specific concerns.

-Follow the troubleshooting instructions, the click the Test the program button to see if the problem has been resolved.
+Follow the troubleshooting guide, then click the Test the program button to see if the problem has been resolved.

 Solution #2: Delete Roblox Logs.

-Roblox stores temporary data such as game history, settings, and other files that could take up considerable space on your computer.
-These files could also cause glitches or issues when you’re running the app, so you should regularly clean up these temporary files to avoid errors.
+Roblox stores temporary data like game history, settings, and other log files, which can consume significant space on your computer.
+These files could also cause glitches or issues when you’re running the app, such as Roblox error code 277, so you should regularly clean up these temporary files to avoid issues like this.

 To delete the Roblox app’s log files, follow the steps listed below: